" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Typically, when your dog sounds congested when sleeping, nothing is wrong.
 However, it may be a sign of something more severe in some cases.
 If you notice signs of congestion in your dog, keep a close eye on it and note any changes.

-For example, if your dog gasps for air in the middle of the night or their strange sounds worsen, you shouldn’t ignore it.
+For example, if your dog gasps for air in the middle of the night, is breathing rapidly, or their strange sounds worsen, you shouldn’t ignore it.
 First, let’s rule out some of the most common reasons for congestion in dogs at night.

 Common Reasons for Nighttime Congestion in Dogs